j-saurabh/go-bookstacks/README.md

 Jenkinsfile which has the docker commands will run and check if the build succeeds.
 First, it clones this repository and then does the dockerizing part.

-Furthermore, will add database to it so that it can store the book names.